connorjburton/captain-cold/README.md

 Push our image to ECR to be used within Lamda.

 ## [Lamda](https://aws.amazon.com/lambda/)
-As we only want to run this script once a day there is no need to have a VM running every day.
+As we only want to run this script once a day there is no need to have a VM running constantly.
 Instead we use Lamda to point to our image in ECR so we only run the script when we need to.

 ## [CloudWatch](https://aws.amazon.com/cloudwatch/)
 Used as our task scheduler to trigger Lamda once a day and provides us log output of each run.